 - Abseiling and rock climbing

-- Duke of Edinburgh Award Scheme Expedition Training
+- Duke of Edinburgh’s Award Scheme Adventurous Journey training

 - Flat water canoeing and rafting

 - Environment/geography studies